The FBI wanted to unlock the San Bernardino shooter’s iPhone. It turned to a little-known Australian firm.

 Meanwhile, Corellium can keep selling tools that help researchers find iOS bugs.

-But all exploits have a shelf-life.
+But all exploits have a shelf life.

 A month or two after the FBI unlocked the terrorist’s iPhone, Mozilla discovered the flaw in its software and patched it in a routine update.
 So did vendors that relied on the software, including Apple.